 I had fully overcome this OCD by the time I hit my teenage years.
 And yet, as I take my mind back to that time and that sense of responsibility I had as a child, it strikes me that there is still a little glowing piece of that OCD left in my belly.
 It became the fire that made me become a therapist.
 It’s the part of me that feels a sense of responsibility to help people, which in turn will help the world become a better place.
 I still, in a more positive and controllable way, have a need to make things around me better.
 It’s as if my OCD became my superpower, and now as an adult I know how to use it for the greatest good.
 I need to ensure it remains a healthy little glow of passion, and not an unhealthy compulsive blaze.
 Thankfully I now have the tools and techniques to keep it in check.
 OCD has not controlled my life since I was a child, but it has changed my life for the better.

 If you are battling through a problem or issue at the moment, I hope this gives you hope that you can get to the other side, and that on the other side you may well find your life has been enriched by the experiences you’ve been through.
 Reach out to friends, family or a therapist to help you get to a more positive place and then see what direction you want to take your life in when free of what used to hold you back.
 It might be the exact same life, just minus the problem, or it might be a new inspired existence which only became possible with a fresh new perspective.

 I have never shared this story of my experience of OCD before.
 I’m not even sure what compelled me to share it today.
 But as I plan for future client sessions I know I’ll connect with that little glow and it will ensure I serve them in the best possible way I can.

-To find out how I can help you through online therapy and coaching, book a free discovery call.
+To find out how I can help you through online therapy and coaching, book a virtual coffee.